 Exam.
 Ahead of time, you will be given five questions on inductive reasoning to think about, of which three will be chosen for the exam.
 You will write short essays on two.
-Exam scripts will start looking at an 'A' to the extent that you (a) show that you understand the relevant general principles involved in the type(s) of inductive inference appropriate to the question at hand, and (b) identify the specific challenges that would confront any attempt to answer the specific research question and the most promising ways to respond to them.
-That is, you will be given top marks to the extent that you can describe both the formal and the informal aspects of the research question at hand.
+Exam scripts will start looking at an 'A' to the extent that you (a) show that you understand the relevant general principles involved in inductive generalization and causal inference, and (b) identify the specific challenges that would confront an attempt to answer the specific research question.

 Final essay.
-You will a concise, high-quality newspaper-style article concerning an issue of social or normative significance raised by the course.
-You may wish to write about:
+You will a short reflective essay concerning an issue of normative significance raised by the course.
+You may write about either:

-- the roots and implications of the paucity of women in clinical trials; - the problems endemic to food science, and their socio-cultural implications; - the rationale for the scaling hypothesis in animal testing; - the applicability of RCTs to homeopathic treatments; - the roots and / or implications of the replication crisis;

-• the roots of the dramatic failures of election polling in the recent US and UK elections.
+- the rationale for the scaling hypothesis in animal testing; - the applicability of RCTs to homeopathic treatments; - the roots and / or lessons of the replication crisis; - or the roots and / or lessons of the failure of election prediction in the recent US and UK elections.

 Alternatively, you may write on a topic of your own choice provided I have approved the topic in advance.
-This essay should be typed, double-spaced, and between 1,000 p/m 100 words in length (no less, no more), and be written in the style of a high-quality newspaper article.
-Use your reflections in Assignment 3 to inform your writing.
-Please submit both a hard copy in class during scheduled exam period and also via Turnitin by the end of that period.
-CITE EACH AND EVERY SOURCE THAT YOU USE.
-Work that plagiarizes existing newspaper articles will automatically be assigned an F.
+This essay should be typed, double-spaced, and between 1,000 and 1,500 words in length (no less, no more), and be written in the style of a high-quality newspaper article.
+Please submit via Turnitin.